I3Tlab/FATE-SAM/README.md

 pip install -r requirements.txt
 ```

-### Inference with command line
+### Quick Inference
-To perform inference with command line, support images and labels are needed.
+To perform inference, support images and labels are needed.
 We provided a few support examples which can be found in `notebooks/data` covering different anatomies adopted from following publicly available datasets.

 | Dataset | Anatomy | Segmentation Objects | Modality |
 |-----|-----|-----| ----- |